man in his 40s doing a beginner workout at home in a living room

 Rest isn’t a reward for hard work — it’s part of the work itself.

 There is a stubborn idea that rest is laziness.
 That real men push through.
 That if you are not sore, you did not work hard enough.
+That idea has set more men back than any injury, any missed workout, or any busy week ever could.

 • Sleep 7 to 8 hours.
 This is when most of the muscle repair happens.
 No supplement, no program, nothing replaces sleep.
+It is free and it works.

 Aquasana Claryum® 3-Stage Max Flow